mano8/kalliope_neuron_ambient_sound/README.md

 You can create a link to your home directory to add music more easly.
 But don't erase or rename this folders.

-These folders can only contains music files, no folders.
+These folders can only contains files, no directories.

 You can add winamp playlists to any folder, and play them.

 For now only '.mp3', '.ogg', '.wav', '.wma', '.amr', '.m3u' extensions can be played and can be stored on SoundDatabase.

-You can add your owns moddifing 'valid_ext' list on ambiant_sound.py

 In case of playlist, no control for extension, is executed.

 ## Fifo